A Golden Age: Motherhood

 Rehana's whole adult life has centered around her children.
 As a young widow she fights to regain custody of her children after losing them to her late husband's brother and wife.
 As her children get older Rehana struggles to relate to them.
 The struggle to relate intensifies as the tension in East Pakistan increased and then the war starts and their passion for Bengali leads to their involvement and support for the war.
 Rehana then must struggle to keep her children safe.
 She would do and sacrifice anything for her children and does by the end of the book.
 This affliction leads Rehana to struggle with finding her own identity outside of motherhood.

 Nationalism

 Growing up with two parents that had been involved with the Bangladesh Liberation War, patriotism was important to Anam's family.
 This theme is reflected in the book.

 Throughout the book Rehana struggles with her feelings toward Bangladesh.
-Rehana grew up in Calcutta with her native tongue being Urdu, Rehana does not feel the same sense of nationalism as her children.
+Rehana grew up in calucutta and then left to west Pakistan after her marriage and her native tongue became Urdu, Rehana does not feel the same sense of nationalism as her children.

 Sohail and Maya were born in Dhaka and their native tongue is Bengali and have an easy loyalty to Bangladesh.
 She must search within herself if she believes in the war and finding independence for Bangladesh.
 Rehana finds her nationalism within her own experiences and those she loves that have brought the idea of the nation of Bangladesh to hold significance for her.